How to stop being broke when you’re struggling financially and everything is just so hard? Very hard.

 The best thing about living below your means is that you won’t need as much money to live on.
-You feel comfortable with what you do have, you sleep better at night and you want for nothing.
+You feel comfortable with what you do have, you have no debt, you sleep better at night and you want for nothing.

 FIX IT Focus on living within your means and save the difference between that and what you earn.